tjreinhardt/Pixr/README.md

 ## Unique Technical Implementation

-Approaching this project as a former audio engineer, I know how large amounts of files/big data can be an issue when designing an app.
+Approaching this project as a former audio engineer, I know firsthand how data storage can be an issue when designing an app.
 After researching a few methods on how to better store, or cache data, I made a cool implementation to the image feed!
 I used a technique that my brother taught me during my first week of react, called useMemo.
 This method uses 'Memoization', which will store data in a cache, causing data to load much quicker upon a re-render, as it only has to return that data from the stored cache.
 Upon using the app, youll notice that the image-feed loads incredibly quick, despite the fact that most of the images used are 4k resolution images!
 Check out the implementation below:

 ```
   const memoImages = React.useMemo(